mikezano/zano-press/src/markdown/showcase/2025-06-14 Ace Of Spades.md

 }
 ```

 - `transform` has Z rotatation so that like the `.front` element it tilts over onto its corner.
-The Y rotation makes it so that we only see front face first and during the `.card` animation it then flips this backside toward the viewer.
+The Y rotation makes it so that we only see front face first (by 'hiding' the back) and during the `.card` animation it then flips this backside toward the viewer.
 - `border` is just a bit darker shade of red to distinguish it from the background pattern generated.
 - `background` and `background-size` set up a pattern very similar to what happens in the [Animated Checkered Background](../showcase/2025-05-12%20Animated%20Checkered%20Background.md) post but with some modifications to match what some card decks use.